image-forge.net

 RolePrimary docsProof they should collect

-Forge adminServer setup, Storage & backupLicense status, free space, backup zip, access code list
+Forge adminInstall server, Storage & backupLicense status, free space, backup zip, access code list

-Bench technicianBoot media, Capture, DeployDiagnostics screen, capture/deploy result, boot result
+Bench technicianCreate boot USB, Capture, DeployDiagnostics screen, capture/deploy result, boot result

 Network/admin contactNetwork requirements, Network bootOpen ports, VLAN notes, PXE interface and media status